pseudocc/acc-predict-wrapper/nodejs/README.md

 You can also specify the tool version with something like `--tool=1.0.2`.
 Refer to the section `See current API Versions` for more.

+Feed the tool with `--clean` to remove all intermediate SSML files generated during the process.

 ### Notes

 Your can refer to the codes and all the related files in [test/index.js](https://github.com/pseudocc/acc-predict-wrapper/blob/main/nodejs/test/index.js).